TampereJS/tamperejs-org/README.md

 Anyone can comment and discuss any change proposal under the issue in Github.

-**Note:** The organizers have a veto rights if the change is deemed not to serve the mission.
+**Note:** The organizers have a veto right if the change is deemed not to serve the mission.

 ## Working on a change proposal